Frutta111/Neuromorphic_Vision_Seminar/references/links_to_original_papers.md

-# Links to Original Papers
+# Links to Research Papers

 This project is based on four key studies by **Cohen-Duwek and colleagues (2020–2024)**, exploring biologically plausible computational models of visual perception from perceptual filling-in to stable active vision.
 Below are direct links to the **original scientific papers**.